-housing units
+housing units 14.9K

-14.2K

 residents served

-\$735 per unit avg HUD expenditure
+\$770 per unit avg HUD expenditure

 PBRA supports disadvantaged households

 The average income of PBRA residents is significantly less than other households, making it extremely difficult to afford housing.
 PBRA provides important assistance to underserved groups including elderly and disabled individuals.

 Average Annual Income

+PBRA

+\$14,471

 Avg.
-State Houshold Income
+State Houshold Income \$104,138

-60% PBRA residents over 62, compared to 22% of the overall population of residents rely on welfare as their main source of income
+64% PBRA residents over 62, compared to 22% of the overall population PBRA residents living with a disability of residents rely on welfare as their main source of income PBRA generates huge cost savings for governments PBRA helps seniors and people with disabilities stay in their homes longer and avoid costly nursing homes.